lzukw/WirelessDisplay/Scripts/README.md

-- Extend the startStreamingSink- and the startStreamingSource-scripts to support a streaming-method "RealVNC", besides the already supported methods "VNC-Reverse" and "FFmpeg".
+- Extend the startStreamingSink- and the startStreamingSource-scripts to support a streaming-method "RealVNC", besides the already supported methods "VNC", "VNC-Reverse" and "FFmpeg".

-- In [WirelessDisplayClient/config.json] change the line
+- In [WirelessDisplayClient/config.json] change the line for the used operating-system from
   `"StreamingTypes" : "VNC, FFmpeg",` to `"StreamingTypes" : "VNC, FFmpeg, RealVNC",`.